9th Gorkha Rifles: Pre-independence

 The history of the 9th Gorkha Rifles dates back to 1817, when it was raised as the "Fatehgarh Levy"; this designation was changed the following year to the "Mynpoory Levy".
 In 1823, the unit became the 1st Battalion, 32nd Regiment of Bengal Native Infantry, although this only last until 1824 when it was renamed the "63rd Regiment", and was formed as a regular unit as part of the Bengal Native Infantry.
 After the reorganisations that took place in the aftermath of the Indian Rebellion of 1857, the regiment's designation was changed to the "9th Bengal Native Infantry" in 1861; at this time one of its companies was formed by Gorkhas and the others by hillmen.
 By then the regiment had fought at Bhartpur and in the difficult Battle of Sobraon in the First Anglo-Sikh War.

 By 1893, the regiment became a wholly Gorkha unit of Khas origin, accepting only those who were more closely linked to Hindu ways as compared to the Buddhist ways.
 In 1903, the regiment was designated as the 9th Gurkha Rifles.

 9 GR fought in World War I in Europe, and in the inter war years took part in the operations on the North-West Frontier.

-In response to a peaceful civilian public gathering, that included entire families, temporary brigadier general R. E. H. Dyer blocked the only open entrance/exit to this meeting place with the 9th Gurkha infantry regiment of the British Army.[7]
-Thus the Jallianwala Bagh courtyard (where the event was taking place) could only be exited on 1 side, as its other 3 sides were locked.

-Dyer then ordered them to shoot at the crowd, continuing to shoot even as the unarmed civilians tried to flee.
-The troops kept shooting until their ammunition was exhausted.[8]
-Dyer testified he ... wanted to inflict a lesson that would have an impact throughout all of India.
-Dyer also had sat his disposal a British armored car sporting a machine gun, but it couldn't enter the courtyard as a result of a narrow passageway.
-When asked if he would have ordered the machine gun to be used to kill civilians he replied I think so probably.

-Estimates of those killed (many argue murdered) vary from 379 to 1,500 or more people;[1] over 1,200 others were injured, of whom 192 sustained critical injuries.[9][10]
-Britain has never formally apologised for the massacre but expressed "deep regret" in 2019.[11].
+Soldiers of the 9 GR formed part of the command of Brigadier General Reginald Dyer which fired into the crowd at the Jallianwala Bagh massacre.